andyramsaywilson/bpdts-client/readme.md

 # Notes
 ## Time-limited
-* This was a time-limited excercise, I ran out of time before adding the Mock API server testing steps.
+* This was a time-limited excercise, I ran out of time before adding many improvements, including
+* The intial checkout process (including having to have composer installed locally instead of running inside the container).
+* I would have add the Mock API server testing steps.
 * I would have added more unit tests
 * I would have made the functional tests have more assertions, for example asserting that the response payload fields exactly match the expectation based on the response.
 * I would have added some performance tests, to prove that the upstream requests are made asynchronously.